Frequently asked questions about Gustavo Adolfo Rol

 It is thanks to this state that Rol was able to express his possibilities and perform his experiments.

 The author has related the sublime consciousness to similar states in metaphysical traditions, such as Nirvana or Samadhi from the Hindu tradition.
-The truly realized Teacher who has reached this spiritual level as an unintended consequence obtains what is traditionally referred to as siddhi, or in other words, Rol’s possibilities.
+The truly realized Master who has reached this spiritual level as an unintended consequence obtains what is traditionally referred to as siddhi, or in other words, Rol’s possibilities.

 12) Did Rol ask for monetary compensation for demonstrating his experiments or providing "paranormal" advice to those who approached him?